1941 Oregon State Beavers football team: Oregon

 Oregon's first offensive play of the fourth quarter was a 53-yard Mecham touchdown run.
-Newquist kicked the extra point to put the Webfoots up 7–6 with 14:45 left in the game.
+Newquist kicked the extra point to put the Ducks up 7–6 with 14:45 left in the game.
 Oregon State's defense did not allow Oregon's offense to move the ball beyond its own 33 for the remainder of the game.
 The teams traded punts.
 The Beavers started their next drive at their own 40.
 Durdan threw to Zellick inches short of a first down.
-After an incomplete pass on second down, Day ran for a first down just inside Webfoot territory.
+After an incomplete pass on second down, Day ran for a first down just inside Duck territory.
 Durdan passed to George Peters for 13 yards.
 Dethman ran for nine more down to the 29 to bring up a second down with less than a yard to gain.
 Day then ran over right tackle and appeared to be stopped before jumping to the right and into the clear.
 Newquist dove at Day at the five, but Day shrugged him off and ran all 29 yards for a touchdown and a 12-7 Oregon State lead with 11:40 left.
 Simas' extra point attempt was blocked.
 En route to the game, Day's parents' car broke down.
 Day's parents, though, were able to make it into the game shortly before Day's 29-yard touchdown run.
-The Webfoots' final drive started at the Oregon 25.
-After Newquist's first down pass fell incomplete, the Webfoots ran a play that involved four separate laterals.
+The Ducks' final drive started at the Oregon 25.
+After Newquist's first down pass fell incomplete, the Ducks ran a play that involved four separate laterals.
 Ray Segale fumbled a lateral from Arnold "Duke" Iverson, which Zellick recovered at the Oregon 27.
 On fourth-and-eight, Durdan ran for nine and a first down with a minute left.
 Shortly thereafter, the weather finally broke, and it began to rain.
 The Beavers drove down to the seven, where the game ended.
 Oregon State finished ahead in pretty much every statistical category: first downs, 12–3; rushing yards, 252–126; passing yards, 99–37; and total yards, 351–163.
 Mecham's 53-yard run accounted for more than 40% of Oregon's rushing offense.

 With the 12–7 win, the Beavers won the first Pacific Coast Conference football championship in Oregon State history.
 Mecham was selected 22nd overall in the 1942 NFL Draft.